 There’s no flat rate for Invisalign treatment because it all depends on how many office visits and aligners your condition requires.
 The only way to get a specific estimate for your customized treatment plan is to consult your dentist or orthodontist.

-That said, average costs for Invisalign are generally between $4,000 and $6,000.
-This doesn’t mean that it never falls outside this range, but chances are you’ll end up pretty close.
-You can ask your friend what their Invisalign treatment costs, but it could be completely different from what you pay, because your teeth are unique!
+That said, average costs for Invisalign are generally between $3,000 and $8,000 (most often falling somewhere around the $4,000-5,000 mark).
+This doesn’t mean that you’ll never see outside this range, but chances are you’ll end up pretty close.
+You can ask your friend what their Invisalign treatment costs, but it could be completely different from what you pay because your teeth are unique!
 Again, you’ll want to schedule an examination and consultation to get a customized, accurate estimate.

 5 Factors That Impact Your Treatment Cost